figo-connect/php-figo/README.md

 }
 ```

-You can find more documentation in the `doc/` folder.

 Demos
 -----
 In this repository you can also have a look at a simple console (console_demo.php) and web demo (web_demo/).